When special enrollment periods coincide with open enrollment

 All of that changed thanks to the ACA.
 Individual coverage is now quite similar to group coverage.
 As a result, the individual market now utilizes annual open enrollment windows and allows for special open enrollment triggered by qualifying events.

-So even if you didn’t select a plan by February 15 (or the applicable extension in your state), you could still have an opportunity to enroll in ACA-compliant coverage this year if you experience a qualifying event.
+So even if you don’t select a plan by January 31, you could still have an opportunity to enroll in ACA-compliant coverage for 2016 if you experience a qualifying event.
 In that case, you have a special open enrollment period – generally 60 days – during which you can enroll in a new plan on or off-exchange, or switch to a different plan.

 Off-exchange special enrollment periods